 We begin by analyzing the impulse responses to a temporary two-standard-deviation increase in the passive share-Figure 6.
-The assumed ε'{τ} shock implies a 4 p.p. on-impact increase in \mathcal{T}/B , as shown in Panel (a).
+The assumed ε'{τ} shock implies a 4 p.p. onimpact increase in \mathcal{T}/B , as shown in Panel (a).
 Despite the larger demand, bond prices initially rise and then fall-see the blue line in Panel (b).
 This pattern arises because the government optimally responds by expanding the bond supply-Panel (c)-which raises default risk.
 For comparison, the black line in Panel (b) shows bond prices in a counterfactual scenario where supply is held fixed.
 In that case, prices rise by almost 1% on impact, reflecting the higher bond demand-see Appendix C.4 for additional details.

-This simple exercise highlights a key departure from the standard model, where bond supply responds only to changes in output.
-In our framework, the composition of investors is a direct and quantitatively important force shaping both bond prices and optimal issuance decisions.
+This simple exercise highlights a key departure from the standard model: investor composition is a direct and quantitatively important force shaping both bond prices and optimal issuance decisions.

 We now turn to a longer-term scenario and quantify the effects of a permanent increase in the passive share, τ^ .
-This exercise is aimed at capturing the long-term trend behind the
+This exercise is aimed at capturing the long-term trend behind the rise of passive investors in emerging economies.21 To this end, we solve our baseline